-One of the keys, if not the most important one, to building successful relationships in your workplace is by being a good workmate.
+One of the keys, if not the most important one, to building successful relationships in your workplace is to be a good workmate.

 Ask yourself now: “Would I want to hang out with me right now?”
 If the answer is no, chances are that your co-workers are feeling the same way.
 And it’s time for you to improve what has to improve.

-Remember that you don’t have to be perfectly charming and gorgeous to win friends, you just have to become someone people want to talk to.
+Remember that you don’t have to be perfectly charming and gorgeous to win friends or influence people, you just have to become someone people want to talk to.
 Let’s go back to no. 1– be genuinely interested in other people.
-It will enrich your life and open so many doors than you ever thought possible.
+It will enrich your life and open so many doors than you never thought possible.